By Justin D. Hodson, CPI CSMIE

 Knowing how each platform works is critical when conducting research.
 If you do research in-house, make sure that you and your staff have full knowledge of social media platforms and how they work.

-So, you may ponder that most investigators, researches, law clerks, and legal secretaries are fully cognizant of ethics rules when conducting research.
+So, you may ponder that most investigators, researchers, law clerks, and legal secretaries are fully cognizant of ethics rules when conducting research.
 Well, this might not always be the case.
 As an attorney, you have a duty to supervise the work of subordinate attorneys and non-attorney employees or agents.
 It is important that your staff and investigators are fully aware of the rules attorneys must follow while conducting research.
 If you have an agent conducting social media research make sure they too know how the platforms work and the ethical implications of the work they are conducting.

 There are several bar rulings on contacting an opposing party.
-When it comes to “friending” to reveal additional information on a party, this is a clear violation of the ethics rule.
+When it comes to “friending” to reveal additional information about a party, this is a clear violation of the ethics rule.
 The following rulings were made at the San Diego County Bar Association, Oregon State Bar, and the New York City Bar.

 The San Diego County Bar Association Ethics Opinion 2011-2 ruled that an attorney is prohibited from making an ex parte friend request of any represented party.
 An attorney’s ex parte communication to a represented party intended to elicit information about the subject matter of the representation is impermissible no matter what words are used in the communication and no matter how that communication is transmitted to the represented party.

 The Oregon State Bar ruled that a Lawyer may access publicly available information on a social networking website.
-The lawyer may request access to nonpublic information if the person is not represented by counsel in that matter and no actual representation of disinterest is made by lawyer.
+The lawyer may request access to nonpublic information if the person is not represented by counsel in that matter and no actual representation of disinterest is made by the lawyer.
 To access nonpublic information on a social networking website, a lawyer may need to make a specific request to the holder of the account.
 The lawyer may not advise or supervise the use of deception in obtaining access to nonpublic information unless Oregon RPC 8.4(b) applies.

 The New York State Bar ruled that lawyers increasingly have turned to social networking sites, such as Facebook, Twitter, and YouTube, as potential sources of evidence for use in litigation.
 The potential ethical pitfalls associated with social networking sites arise in part from the informality of communications on the web.
 The bar concluded the “virtual world” should be treated as the real world.